 Lie down on the ground on your back.
 Place your hands along the sides of your body.
 Bend your knees and put your soles on the ground.
 Keep shoulder length distance between them and get them closer to your buttocks.
 Take your arms and fold them backward towards your face and place your palms near your ears with the fingers pointed towards your shoulder.
 Now, lift your body off the floor, balancing it on your four limbs and head hanging downwards.
 Hold the pose.
 Keep it for 1 to 5 minutes.

 Benefits of Chakrasana

 Chakrasana strengthens your lungs.
 It improves your respiration.
 The pose is therapeutic for asthma patients.
 It enhances the functioning of your nervous system.
 The asana energizes you physically and mentally.
 The asana also combats depression and anxiety.
-It stimulates your pituitary and thyroid glands.
+It stimulates your pituitaryi XA gland located at the base of the brain that secretes hormones to regulate various body processes. and thyroid glandsi XA gland in the throat that releases hormones to regulate the growth, metabolism, and development of the human body. .
 It ignites all your seven chakras and is good for the heart.

 To know more about the asana, check – Chakrasana.

 4. Salamba Sarvangasana (Shoulder Stand)

 Salamba Sarvangasana or simply the Shoulder Stand is called so as the weight of your body rests on your shoulder in this asana.
 It is a powerful pose that takes time to master.
 It works best when practiced in the morning on an empty stomach.
 Salamba Sarvangasana is known as the queen of asanas and comes under the advanced level Hatha yoga asana category.

 How To Do Salamba Sarvangasana?